zoshkh/FYP2021/README.md

 GRS_R file is for GRS test from Gibbons et al. (1989).

+Use the ticker files and price downloader python code to download UK, Germany and Euronext prices (Up to 100MB).
+The resulting data will be enormous as is contains 10 years of daily prices for more than 2600 stocks.
+Make sure to match the file names to codes.

-Raw data folders are for price downloading and beta sorting Clean files are already sorted, cleaned and downloaded data plus data from Kenneth French Library.
+The files in are already sorted, cleaned and downloaded data plus data from Kenneth French Library.

 Follow in file instructions to modify the codes from 3-factor to 4-factor model testing or vice versa.

-Use the ticker files and price downloade python code to download UK, Germany and Euronext prices (Up to 100MB).
-Make sure to match the file names to codes.